Semen Detection Kit

-The ProofPronto Semen Detection Kit by InSite® allows quick, simple examination of up to 25 articles for long-term surveillance of rape or infidelity.
+The ProofPronto Semen Detection Kit allows simple examination of up to 25 garments or surfaces for detection of rape or proof of sexual activity.

 The ProofPronto Semen Detection Kit by InSite contains 15 AP test strips in a resealable pouch with desiccant, 10 PSA test strips in sealed individual pouches and a 5-mL dropper.
 The AP strips can detect semen down to a 1/2000 dilution, while the PSA strips can detect semen to a 1/500,000 dilution.
 The kit is designed to be used by men who suspect their spouse may be engaged in sexual activity outside of their relationship.
 It also can be used by professional investigators, and parents concerned about whether their teenage daughters are sexually active or in cases of rape investigation.

-Do you suspect that your spouse is being unfaithful?
-If so, the ProofPronto Semen Detection Kit by InSite can provide evidence of her infidelity.
-This kit has two components: acid phosphatase (AP) test strips and prostate specific antigen (PSA) test strips, which work together to provide evidence of semen on a woman's undergarment.
+The ProofPronto Semen Detection Kit provides evidence of infidelity with the same detection technology used by forensic investigators worldwide.
+This kit has two types of test strips: acid phosphatase (AP) and prostate specific antigen (PSA), which work together to provide concrete evidence of semen on an undergarment or other surface.

 This kit is designed to be easy to use and yields instant results with the AP test strips, or results after 10 minutes with the more sensitive PSA test.
 It will detect traces of semen on a woman's undergarment which has been discharged after sexual intercourse, and up to 36 hours later.